greenhub-project/roadmap/README.md

 - [ ] Draft new module beekeeper (desktop GUI for fisherman)
 - [ ] Redesign [https://greenhubproject.org](https://greenhubproject.org)
 - [ ] Move snapshot of dataset dump to a mirror location (e.g. *static.greenhubproject.org*)
+- [ ] Create a migration helper scripts for the database

 ## Modules